 On April 13, 2012 USCIS issued a Policy Memorandum updating its guidance on the adjudication of marriage-based petitions and gender correction on identity documents for transgender people.
 Significantly, the Memo does not require any particular type of surgery for USCIS to recognize gender correction.
 Instead, as with the DOS passport guidance, a certification from a doctor about the individual’s gender is sufficient.

-Immigration Equality and our allies at National Center for Transgender Equality sent a second letter to USCIS urging it to update its policies on correcting gender markers on identity documents and to change its guidance which currently requires SRS to approve a marriage-based petition.
+Before USCIS issued its guidance, Immigration Equality and our allies at National Center for Transgender Equality sent a letter to USCIS urging it to update its policies on correcting gender markers on identity documents and to change its guidance which currently requires SRS to approve a marriage-based petition.

 Although not directly related to immigration, this guidance from the federal Office of Personnel Management, clarifies that a marriage valid when entered into, remains valid for federal insurance coverage purposes, even if the transgender spouse subsequently transitions such so that the marriage becomes same sex.
 OPM Guidance